-For the purposes of this planning effort, the shallow groundwater flooding hazard has been defined as the condition of a sufficiently shallow groundwater table (saturated zone) either cyclically or persistently above the level of subsurface structures resulting in negative impacts.
+The Suffolk County Steering Committee and Planning Partnership defined the shallow groundwater flooding hazard as the condition of a sufficiently shallow groundwater table (saturated zone) either cyclically or persistently above the level of subsurface structures resulting in negative impacts.
 Impacts to subsurface structures include groundwater seepage into basements and septic system failures.
-In some cases, shallow groundwater breaches the land surface and floods low-lying roadways, as covered more generally under the "flooding" hazard in this Plan.
+In some cases, shallow groundwater breaches the land surface and floods low-lying roadways, as covered more generally under the "flooding" hazard in this HMP.
 The hazard definition for this planning effort does not include groundwater seepage as a result of heavy precipitation events where the actual groundwater table (saturated zone) does not impinge on subsurface structures.